 Master of Architecture NAAB Accreditation

-Massachusetts College of Art and Design was granted candidacy for the following professional degree programs in architecture:
+Massachusetts College of Art and Design, Graduate Architecture Program offers the following NAAB-accredited degree programs:

 Accreditation Conditions and Procedures

-Students may review the Conditions for Accreditation (2009 edition) paying particular attention to the "Student Performance Criteria", and Procedures for Accreditation (2012 edition) below and at the National Architectural Accrediting Board website NAAB.org.
+Students may review the Conditions for Accreditation 2014 edition paying particular attention to the "Student Performance Criteria", and Procedures for Accreditation 2012 amended edition.
+Pages are linked below and are located on the National Architectural Accrediting Board website NAAB.org.